 The waves and currents at Playa Bacocho can be quite strong at times so just be mindful of this before going for a dip.
 It’s best to ask the lifeguard on duty when you arrive to advise you where the safest spot is for swimming.

-Apart from soaking up some sun on the shoreline, there are a couple of awesome beach clubs down on Playa Bacocho that welcomes outside guests.
+Apart from soaking up some sun on the shoreline, there are a couple of awesome beach clubs down on Playa Bacocho that welcome outside guests.

 Club de Cocos on Bacocho Beach